Skin Cancer Awareness

 Skin Cancer Treatments In Huntington, Staten Island, and New York, New York

 The complete removal of cancerous growths will often leave a large skin defect or an unwanted scar.
 Board-Certified Plastic Surgeon, like Dr. Christine Blaine in Huntington, Staten Island, and New York, New York, can help minimize the aesthetic and functional impact involved in the removal of these growths.
 Take the first step in protecting yourself from skin cancer and premature aging- enjoy 10% off your SPF purchases from the offices of Blaine Plastic Surgery in the months of May and June.
-Contact Dr. Blaine to learn more or to schedule a complimentary consultation today!
+Contact Dr. Blaine to learn more or to schedule a consultation today!